knreise/demonstratorer/bower_components/KNreiseAPI/Readme.md

 See [doc.md][doc] and the [live example][example] for more details.

+See also this  [codepen collection][codepen] for live examples of more advanced usage with Leaflet

 License
 -------
 This library is licensed under the Apache Software License, Version 1.1,